 Reading good writing is also important to developing strong writing skills.
 To do well in this class, read textbook assignments before coming to class.
 Also, try to read a daily newspaper or news online and watch/listen to radio and TV newscasts regularly.
 We will refer to what's happening in the news as part of our class and look for examples of the types of stories you are writing.
-We will also have at least eight (8) daily quizzes on current events-based on stories in The Houstonian, daily newspapers, news magazines, online, and broadcast accounts of the daily news.
+We will also have at least eight (8) daily quizzes on material being studied in class as well as current events-based on stories in The Houstonian, daily newspapers, news magazines, online, and broadcast accounts of the daily news.